tech4knowhow/-Professional-Django-Deployment-Guide-ASGI-Uvicorn-/README.md

-# ✅ DEPLOYMENT GUIDE FOR A PYTHON DJANGO WEB APPLICATION (ASGI + Uvicorn)
+# 🚀 Deployment Guide: Python Django Web Application (ASGI + Uvicorn)

 👉 To maintain a professional workflow and avoid manual changes to your .env values when switching between your local machine and a production server, it is best practice to split your settings files: